 The 2022 Approved FTE budget was 885.8 which includes 10.0 Frozen/unfunded FTEs as a cost reduction measure in response to the pandemic.
-During the first and second quarters of this year, 15.3 mid-year FTEs were added and 1.0 FTE (already included in FTE total) was unfrozen.
+During the first and second quarters of this year, 16.3 mid-year FTEs were added and 1.0 FTE (already included in FTE total) was unfrozen.
 These mid-year FTEs were added to support capital projects, environmental engagement, and divisional and departmental needs.
 In early August, Central Services departments submitted new budget requests which included requests to unfreeze or restore funding to existing frozen positions as well as requests to add new positions.
-New budget requests included a total of 52.1 FTEs (50.0 New and 2.0 Frozen).
-Departments presented their budget proposals to the Executive Leadership team in mid-August, and out of the 52.1 proposed, 30.1 FTEs were approved and added to the 2023 proposed budget.
-Of the 30.1 approved FTEs, 28.1 FTEs are new and 2.0 have been unfrozen (restored funding).
+New budget requests included a total of 51.1 FTEs (49.0 New and 2.0 Frozen).
+Departments presented their budget proposals to the Executive Leadership team in mid-August, and out of the 51.1, 29.1 FTEs were approved and added to the 2023 budget.
+Of the 29.1 approved FTEs, 27.1 FTEs are new and 2.0 have been unfrozen (restored funding).

 For 2023, Central Services is proposing a total of 919.2 FTEs, a 3.8% increase from 2022 Budget.
-The 30.1 FTEs, which includes 2.0 unfrozen FTEs, will support the Portwide hiring process and health and safety initiatives, advance the Portwide internship program, bolster the capital program, support investments in workforce development and champion equity and environmental justice, enhance the Port's engagement on tribal affairs, contribute to the clean energy initiative, support concession audits and contract work as well as other organizational needs.
+The 29.1 FTEs, which includes 2.0 unfrozen FTEs, will support the Portwide hiring process and health and safety initiatives, advance the Portwide internship program, bolster the capital program, support investments in workforce development and champion equity and environmental justice, enhance the Port's engagement on tribal affairs, contribute to the clean energy initiative, support concession audits and contract work as well as other organizational needs.